jasonjlam/60_wrapBinarySearch/README.md

 can find the index of an object in a sorted list of n/2 length.

-Boolean: When the lowest index is greater than the highest index Base case: When the lowest index is equal to the highest index Recursive case: There are two recursive cases;
+Boolean: When the lowest index is greater than the highest index

+Base case: When the lowest index is equal to the highest index

+Recursive case: There are two recursive cases;

-If the index is lower then search from the lowest index to the current index - 1 If the index is higher then search from the current index + 1 to the highest index There is no concatenation involved.
+If the index is lower then search from the lowest index to the current index - 1

+If the index is higher then search from the current index + 1 to the highest index

+There is no concatenation involved.

-There is also no leftovers.
+There are also no leftovers.

 All that matters is the check for if the current index is equal to the item being searched for.